Steve Nash: Soccer

 Nash grew up playing soccer—he stated in a 2005 interview that he could have played professionally if he had focused on it—and continues to hold an interest in the sport.
 When Dirk Nowitzki arrived in the NBA from Germany, he and Nash became close friends, in part because they enjoyed watching soccer together.
 Nash is friends with several professional soccer players, including Alessandro Del Piero, Thierry Henry, Owen Hargreaves, Massimo Ambrosini and Steve McManaman.
 During his off-season, when he lives in New York City, he has trained with the New York Red Bulls of Major League Soccer, and once tried to arrange a pick-up game in the city's Central Park with the Red Bulls and one of his local teams.

 Nash, whose father was born in the Tottenham district of London, is a lifelong Tottenham Hotspur supporter, and has expressed interest in owning a minority stake in the club.
 "I'd like to be an owner.
 It's something I could do for the rest of my life after my little window of popularity dies", he said in an interview with The New York Times.
 Nash added, "I've been a passionate supporter all my life.
 My parents are from north London and so it's not like I'm some Yank who wants to make a profit out of football.
 I don't care about making money.
 I just want to see Spurs succeed and, if I can help, that's great."
 However, he said any participation in Spurs would come after his basketball career is over, and he has had only "casual contact" with chairman Daniel Levy and former director of football Damien Comolli.
-Nash is also a fan of Spain's FC Barcelona, and Brazilian team Sport Club Corinthians Paulista, which his former Suns teammate Leandro Barbosa supports.
+Nash is also a fan of Spain's Barcelona, and Brazilian team Sport Club Corinthians Paulista, which his former Suns teammate Leandro Barbosa supports.
 When Barbosa visited Corinthians in 2007, the club gave him a shirt with Nash's name and jersey number.

 Nash also co-hosted Showdown in Chinatown in 2008, an 8-on-8 charity soccer game held at Sara D. Roosevelt Park.
 He scored two goals in his team's 8–5 victory.
-Participants included Thierry Henry, Jason Kidd, Baron Davis, and Suns teammates Raja Bell and Leandro Barbosa.
+Participants included Thierry Henry, Jason Kidd, Baron Davis and Suns teammates Raja Bell and Leandro Barbosa.

 In July 2013, Nash participated in a training session with the Italian soccer club Inter Milan at the New York Red Bulls' facilities in New Jersey.
 He also trained with the New York Cosmos B of the American fourth-division National Premier Soccer League in 2015.

+In 2023, Nash took part in The Soccer Tournament as a guest of Como.